simonsobs/PSpipe/project/ACT_DR6/dr6.rst

     OMP_NUM_THREADS=64 srun -n 16 -c 64 --cpu_bind=cores python mc_mnms_get_spectra_from_nlms.py global_dr6v4_bin50.dict
     # real time ~ 1100s for each sim

-You can analyse and plot the sim results using
+You can analyze and plot the simulation results using:

 .. code:: shell